 All skipper species have a distinctive curved hook on the end of their antennae (called an “apiculus”); the antennae of non-skipper butterflies end in blunt clubs.
 “Spreadwing skippers” hold their wings outstretched on a single plane when perched like many other butterflies; other skippers fold their wings so that the edges kink in different directions.

-When Can I Find Horace’s Duskywing Skipper Butterflies in North Carolina?
+When Can I Find Horace’s Duskywing Skipper Butterflies?

 In North Carolina, adult Horace Duskywing Skippers (Erynnis horatius) fly between May and October, and have approximately three broods every summer.
 This species has a longer flight season than other duskywing skipper- like the Juvenal’s Skipper (Erynnis juvenalis), which only flies for the first few months of spring.